-T-7.2 Campus + Institutional Special District Campus + institutional uses are unique and require special consideration as each campus and/or institutional use must be tailored to the needs of the user.
-As such, an C+I uses fall outside of the normal transects and are subject to special development standards that shall be considered on a case-by-case basis by Nassau County.
-Within the WBD, the C+I SD includes the Robert Foster Judicial Complex and the Florida State College of Jacksonville - Yulee Campus.
+Campus + institutional uses are unique and require special consideration as each campus and/or institutional use must be tailored to the needs of the user.
+As such, C+I uses fall outside of the normal transects and are subject to special development standards that shall be considered on special development standards that shall be considered on a case-by-case basis by Nassau County.
+Within the WBD, the C+I SD includes the Robert Foster Judicial Complex and the Florida State College at Jacksonville - Nassau Campus.
 In general terms, Civic facilities are subject to the design criteria in sections 4.5-4.14.